major macro economic indicators

 (e): Estimate (f): Forecast *All non-financial public sector

 - Significant mineral potential (copper, gold, etc.), oil and gas

 - Climate diversity allowing for many crops

-- Marine wealth: world's biggest exporter of prawns
+- Marine resources: number one exporter of shrimp and prawns

 - History of sovereign default

 - Deficient business environment: corruption, opaque public procurement, interventionism

 - Ecuador is a transit point for drugs on route to the US and Europe, which is a cause of violence and gang activity